lme4/lme4/misc/notes/options.md

 The only **required** argument is `formula`, although `data` should usually be specified and `family` should usually be specified for GLMMs.

-The ? arguments might be relegated to the "control" level ...
+The ? arguments could possibly be relegated to the "control" level ...

 # Control